ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 • no temporal lobe involvement

-• retinopathy, hearing impairment
+• characterized by retinopathy and hearing impairment

 • MELAS